11 March 2025

 Stringent regulation can also lead to approval bloat.
 Copy will often need to be approved by compliance teams, including risk and legal, meaning that the approvals process takes significantly longer than it does at non-regulated businesses.
 There will undoubtedly be instances where approval bottlenecks are unavoidable, there are a few steps that businesses can take to improve their approval process, and therefore, deliver the best copy to its users.

 Yes, your copy will need to be approved before it’s published, but that doesn’t mean that all of the copy you create needs to be given the third degree.
-We can all agree that some copy presents more of a risk to a business than others, so categorising your content before you send it for approval will ensure that resources are allocated to the content that needs it the most.
+We can all agree that some copy presents more of a risk to a business than others, so categorising your content before you send it for approval will mean that resources can be allocated to the content that needs it the most.
 We’ve seen many cases where businesses will allocate an undue amount of attention to low-stakes content, but ‘riskier’ copy will slip through without the proper checks.

-For most businesses, the remedy for their broken approval processes is to improve the communication between the compliance and content teams.
+For most businesses, the remedy for their broken approval processes is to improve the communication between the product, governance, compliance and content teams.
 Individual teams can easily become siloed, where there’s minimal visibility of upcoming projects, or the goals for creating a piece of content.

 So, you’ve created a bit of copy and it’s been signed off by the compliance teams.
 Great!
 Now that you know it’s risk-free, you can use this copy wherever necessary across your business’ products, right?
 Wrong.

 It’s always tempting to squeeze every possible use out of copy that’s been approved to avoid going through the approval process again, but it’s important to remember the user.
 Repetitive copy lets users know that we haven’t prioritised creating the best experience for them.
 Also, context is key.
-Your copy is only half the story; the context it’s used in is the other half, so in most cases, it can’t be used universally.
+Your copy is only half the story; the context it’s used in is the other half, so in many cases, it can’t be used universally.
 But all is not lost.
 Here are a couple of ways that you can make the best use of your approved content.

 One resource that isn’t appreciated enough is experience.
 In a lot of cases, similar pieces of copy will go through the approvals process and the same issues will be addressed repeatedly, particularly if there are multiple people creating UX copy within a business.
 Creating a central document of key legal constraints, such as words and phrases that the business can’t use, can save a lot of time on both the content and compliance side.
 This can also then be used as a helpful resource to train new content professionals that join the company.